Classified Employee Evaluations

 Step 3 – Conducting the Performance Evaluation with Your Employee

 Start by reviewing the expectations that were established at the beginning of the cycle.
 Review the evaluation with the employee.
 Involve the employee in the discussion by asking him/her for problem-solving ideas and input on accomplishments.
 Discuss learning needs and ask what you can do to help the employee succeed in his/her goals/objectives.
 Deliver effective feedback: Base feedback on stated expectations; be specific; focus on behavior, not personality; listen carefully to the employee’s responses to ensure his/her understanding of the discussion; deliver feedback in an appropriate place; and make feedback an ongoing process.
 Keep a signed copy of the evaluation form for your files and give the employee a copy.
-Return the signed original evaluation (Parts V-IX of the EWP) to Human Resources.
+Return the signed original evaluation to Human Resources.

 Employees on Leave